Observing Passover

 The Bible provides instruction about this required Passover.
 So let's break it down...

-• How can the modern family observe Passover today
+• How should the modern family observe Passover today?

-The entire chapter of Exodus 12 gives a pretty detailed description of how the first Passover was observed, and gives some clarity on how it could be observed today.
+The entire chapter of Exodus 12 gives a pretty detailed description of how the first Passover was observed, and it also gives some clarity on how it could be observed today.

 What is Passover?

 Passover is a moedim (YHVH's appointed time).
 It is a holy day commanded by YHVH.
-It is the first day of the Feast of Unleavened bread, which lasts 7 (seven) days.
+It is the first day of the Feast of Unleavened Breads, which lasts 7 (seven) days.

 Isn't Passover a Jewish holiday?
 Who should observe this appointed time?